AlvinKuruvilla/kmlog/README.md

 ## Using the headless keylogger

-The headless keylogger is a local webserver which utilizes one of the social media clones in fake_pages/ as frontends.
+The headless keylogger is a local webserver which utilizes one of the social media clones in fake_pages/ as a frontend by proxy through tasks.html.
-The frontend of choice will start the keylogger on page load and quit the server when a post is complete.

 The webserver utilizes the FP_USER_ID environment variable which __MUST__ be set in a `.env` file for the server to work properly (The server will throw an error if the variable is not set)